sartography/cr-connect-tutorial/uva_crconnect_training.rst

     cd development

+We will use `development` as the top level of our example directory structure.

 Clone from github
 `````````````````

-Clone CR Connect Workflow and the Stack Deploy scripts
+Clone CR Connect Workflow and the Stack Deploy scripts in the development directory.

+Directory: development

 .. code-block::